-To help her clients head off litigation and government enforcement actions, Erica advises companies regarding compliance with new and ongoing regulations relating to advertising, labeling, and other consumer practices.
-Erica has also represented large companies in an array of complex matters, including environmental enforcement actions, False Claims Act claims, and consumer fraud litigation.
-Erica participated in a 10-month criminal bribery trial resulting in full acquittal.
-Additionally, Erica has deep experience in intellectual property litigation, and has represented an astronaut, artists, apparel companies, and numerous other clients in copyright, trademark, trade dress, and right of publicity matters.
+To help her clients head off litigation and government enforcement actions, Erica regularly advises companies about compliance with new and ongoing regulations relating to advertising, labeling, environmental claims, and other consumer practices.
+Erica created and helps manage Blank Rome’s Labeling and Advertising industry group, gathering and focusing the firm’s experience and knowledge for companies of all sizes, including start-ups.
+Erica has represented large and small companies in an array of complex matters, including contract disputes, consumer fraud litigation, environmental enforcement actions, and False Claims Act litigation.

-As a lifelong proponent of social justice, Erica has proudly maintained a robust pro bono practice, assisting individuals and non-profit organizations in areas including civil rights, pardons, and housing advocacy.
+As a lifelong proponent of social justice, Erica proudly maintains a robust pro bono practice, assisting individuals and non-profit organizations in areas including intellectual property, civil rights, pardons, and housing advocacy.

 While at Pepperdine University School of Law, Erica externed for Justice Eileen C. Moore at the California Court of Appeal, Fourth District.
 She also served as managing editor for the Pepperdine Law Review.

 Prior to law school, Erica worked in the Napa Valley wine industry for six years, making, analyzing, and selling wine for some of the Valley’s most prestigious labels.
-She also earned a science degree specializing on microbiology and immunology from the University of Melbourne, Australia.
-Her scientific background allows Erica to assist clients effectively in their technical litigation and regulatory matters.
+She also earned a science degree specializing in microbiology and immunology from the University of Melbourne, Australia.